NannyML/nannyml/docs/how_it_works/chunking_data.rst

 estimates chunk size for which standard deviation of performance on chunks resulting purely from sampling is lower than 0.02.

 Let's go through the estimation process for accuracy score from the example above.
-Selecting chunk in the data and calculating performance for it is similar to sampling a set from a population and calculating a statistic.
+Selecting a chunk in the data and calculating performance for it is similar to sampling a set from a population and calculating a statistic.
 When the statistic is a mean, Standard Error (SE) formula [1]_ can be used to estimate the standard deviation of sampled
 means: